 This cedar board composter has baseboards that slide out, making it easy for you to harvest finished compost from the end of the pile but still able to continue to add items to compost at the top of the pile.

 21. Composter Drum Style

 This composter drum style rotates, allowing the compost matter to have enough air which also minimizes odor in the process and making the composting process a bit faster.

 It's hard to tell through these pictures just how tough and stable this ultimate compost bin is but this is ready for tons of composting for many years to come.

-A compost pile or composter can an eyesore that ruins your garden landscape.
+A compost pile or composter can be an eyesore that ruins your garden landscape.
 So is a big container that has “composter” written all over it even if it has precious black gold in it.
-When I found this watte composter idea, I just fell in love with it.
-It’s simply thin long branches woven together.
+When I found this wattle composter idea, I just fell in love with it.
+It's simply made of thin long branches woven together.
 The materials are all natural, which complements the garden.

 24. Corrugated Iron Composter

 If you are into vermicomposting and want more out of it, a plastic container won't be enough.
 That is where this corrugated iron composter falls into place and the best thing is it won't cost you an arm and a leg despite being very sturdy.
 And for your wood frame, wood pallets will do the magic, low cost or even free.
 Be careful, though, that your pallets are safe to use and won't cause any harm to your precious worms.

 If you can get a wine barrel without breaking the bank, then perfect for you and for your garden.
 There are plenty of ways you can make use of wine barrels in the garden.
 As a matter of fact, wine barrels can be very stylish in the garden most especially the real ones.
 Wine barrels can be best for indoor composting or at least under a roof to make it last longer.